sursamra/SoftToyOnlineAPI/readme.md

 2. Switch to Production_API directory and Clone this repository.
 3. Create a venv using `python -m venv softtoy`
 4. Activate softtoy env using `softtoy\scripts\activate`
-5. Install the required dependencies by running `pip install -r requirements.txt`
+5. Install the required dependencies by running `pip install -r SoftToyOnlineAPI\requirements.txt`
 6. Final directory structure should look like following

     - Production_API